Last Update: June 1, 2014

 August 2013: CDPH proposes an MCL for chromium--6.

-April 2014: Submittal of regulations package to Office of Administrative Law for review.
-See status of the MCL for chromium-6.
+April 2014: CDPH submits the regulations package to the Office of Administrative Law (OAL) for review for compliance with the Administrative Procedure Act.

 | Conditions of Use